wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

 Yes, of course.
-We love feedbacks so let's keep in touch!
+We'd love to hear your feedback!

 == Changelog ==

-= 1.1.0 =
+= 1.1.1 =
-* 04.17.2014 - Now Single Sign On is optional, improved infrastructure and chat message delivery
+* 04.25.2014 - Now Single Sign On is optional, improved infrastructure and chat message delivery

 = 1.0.1 =
 * 03.28.2014 - Improved signup procedure